mono-js/mono/docs/configuration.md

 }
 ```

-Those examples show configurations files using the [mono-mongodb](https://github.com/terrajs/mono-mongodb) module.
+The last example shows an environment based configuration for the [mono-mongodb](https://github.com/terrajs/mono-mongodb) module.

-Here is the documentation for the configuration of the different features:
+Here is the documentation for the configuration of the different Mono features:

 * [Http](/http?id=configuration)
 * [Logging](/logging?id=configuration)